Evolution of the Inner Accretion Flow in Swift J1727.8$-$1613 across Intermediate States: Insights from Broadband Spectral and Timing Analysis: Analysis and Results

 We find that the optical depth ($\tau$) of the hard Comptonizing region is $\sim9.7$.
 The accretion disk appears to be highly ionized, and the relativistic reflection fraction ($R_{\rm{ref}}$) is measured to be $\sim0.2$, which is slightly lower than the value obtained with model M1.
 This reduction may result from the inclusion of reflection contributions from both Comptonizing regions in the current model, which could dilute the apparent strength of the relativistic reflection component relative to that in model M1.
 Similar to our model M1, the lower bound on the inner disk radius at $90\%$ confidence level suggests that the disk is truncated away from the ISCO by at least $43 ~r_{\rm{g}}$.
 Besides, the other best-fit spectral parameters from M2 are in good agreement with those derived from M1.

 In the next scenario, we incorporated spectral data from the HE and CZTI instruments onboard Insight-HXMT and AstroSat, respectively, to achieve broadband spectral coverage up to 200 keV.
-We first checked for any calibration uncertainties present in these data sets by fitting them up to $78$ keV along with NICER and NuSTAR spectra data with both models M1 and M2.
-The resulting best-fit spectral parameters were either the same or well consistent with those found from the joint spectral fitting of NICER and NuSTAR spectral data in the $0.7-78$ keV band using models M1 and M2, indicating no significant cross-calibration discrepancies among the instruments.
-Furthermore, inspection of the HE spectral data confirms that the background is significantly lower than the source rate in the $100-150$ keV band.
-Based on the source and background count rates and their statistical uncertainties, we estimate a detection significance of $\sim52 \sigma$ for the source emission in the $100-150$ keV band.
+We first assessed calibration uncertainties in these datasets by fitting them up to 78 keV, along with NICER and NuSTAR spectra, using both models M1 and M2.
+The resulting best-fit spectral parameters were either identical or consistent with those obtained from joint spectral fitting of NICER and NuSTAR data in the 0.7--78 keV band using models M1 and M2, indicating no significant cross-calibration discrepancies among the instruments.
+Furthermore, inspection of the HE spectral data confirms that the background is significantly lower than the source signal in the $100-150$ keV band, with source and background count rates of $96.7\pm0.2 $c/s and $48.1\pm0.9$ c/s, respectively.
+This suggests a detection significance of $\sim52 \sigma$ for the source emission in the $100-150$ keV band.
 We then extended the energy ranges of the HE and CZTI spectral data to $150$ keV and $200$ keV, respectively.
-However, we find that both models M1 and M2 were unable to describe the broadband spectra up to $200$ keV, and provided poor spectral fits with $\chi^2$/dof$=803/679$ for M1 and $886.8/682$ for M2, leaving a prominent hump at high energies ($\gtrsim100$ keV).
+However, we find that both models, M1 and M2, were unable to describe the broadband spectra up to $200$ keV and yielded poor spectral fits with $\chi^2$/dof$=803/679$ for M1 and $886.8/682$ for M2, leaving a prominent hump at high energies ($\gtrsim100$ keV).
 Figure~\ref{fig:res_he_czti} presents the broadband spectral data in the $0.7-200$ keV band fitted with the model M2, along with the residuals, highlighting the deviations between the observed data and the model.